KaltMax/GildedRose-Refactoring-Kata/csharp.NUnit/README.md

 3. **Special Items**:
    - **Aged Brie**: Increasing in quality over time, increasing faster after expiration
-   - **Sulfuras**: Quality always remaining at 80, SellIn never changing
+   - **Sulfuras**: Quality always remaining at 80, SellIn never changing (applies to any item containing "sulfuras" in its name)
-   - **Backstage Passes**: Quality increasing by different rates based on time until concert, dropping to 0 after concert
+   - **Backstage Passes**: Quality increasing by different rates based on time until concert, dropping to 0 after concert (applies to any item containing "backstage passes" in its name)

 4. **Conjured Items**:
-   - Quality decreasing twice as fast as normal items
+   - Quality decreasing twice as fast as normal items (applies to any item containing "conjured" in its name)

 ## Test Structure